misrab/docs/Dai.md

 **Example 4:** Let's assume that we have an Ether CDP type with a liquidation ratio of 145%, a penalty ratio of 105%, and our Ether-CDP is outstanding at 150% of the collateral ratio.
 Then, the Ether price crashes 10% against the Target Price.
 This causes the collateral ratio of the CDP to fall to ~135%.
 As it falls below its liquidation ratio, traders can trigger its liquidation and begin bidding with Dai for buying MKR in the debt auction.
 Traders can also begin bidding with Dai for buying the ~135 Dai worth of collateral in the collateral auction.
 Once there is at least 105 Dai being bid on the Ether collateral, traders reverse bid to take the least amount of collateral for 105 Dai and the remainder is returned to the original borrower.

-## Keepers: Keeping the system rational and economically efficient
+## Keepers and Oracles: The external actors that support the Dai Credit System.

 A keeper is an independent (usually automated) actor that is incentivized by profit opportunities to contribute to decentralized systems.
 In the context of The Dai Credit System, keepers participate in the Debt Auctions and Collateral Auctions when CDPs are liquidated, and the Buy&Burn auctions that continuously happen during normal operation of the system.

 Keepers also trade Dai around the Target Price.
 Keepers will want to sell Dai when the market price is higher than the Target Price.
 Similarly, keepers buy Dai when the market price is below the Target Price.
 This is in order to profit from the expected long-term convergence towards the Target Price.

-## Oracles: Providing Price Feeds

-Another crucial group of external actors that the Dai Credit System requires to function are price feed oracles.
+Price feed oracles are another crucial group of external actors that the Dai Credit System requires to function.
 Oracles are independent external actors or decentralized applications that provide a data feed onto the blockchain for smart contracts to consume.
 The Dai Credit System needs information about the market price of the Dai and its deviation from the Target Price in order to adjust the target rate.
 It also needs information about the market price of the assets used as collateral in CDPs, in order to know when liquidations should be triggered.

-## Design Goals

-The current design of The Dai Credit System is the synthesis of several years of research regarding the concept of a cryptocurrency with price stability backed by digital assets as collateral.
-We take every opportunity to make reductions and simplifications based on things that are theoretically equivalent under an economic incentive analysis.
-For example, cash flow to MKR holders is represented as Buy&Burn rather than dividends, as their economic impact is equivalent but Buy&Burn is less complex to implement with smart contracts.
-This action later resulted in yielding returns when it enabled us to greatly simplify the CDP lifecycle and liquidation processes.
-An additional design goal was to ensure all operations were constant in both space and time complexity.
-This introduced some challenges as the system simulates multiple sets of continuously growing or shrinking balances and most state is actually a function of multiple real-time variables.
-The intention of this design goal was to create a system that scales well as the userbase of the Dai Credit System grows over time.

 ## Addressable Market